How do I register to vote?

 If you do not have proper identification, your vote will be registered at the polls as provisional.
 It will only be counted if the signature on the provisional ballot envelope is found to match the signature on your voter registration application.

-Can I vote by mail?
+Can I vote-by-mail?

-Everyone who has the right to vote is permitted to vote by mail.
+Everyone who has the right to vote is permitted to vote-by-mail.
 Obtain your absentee ballot from your local Supervisor of Elections.

-Deciding to vote by mail or at your polling place:
+Deciding to vote-by-mail or at your polling place:

 One advantage of a vote-by-mail ballot is you control your election experience.
 If you vote at home, you do not have to deal with having transportation to a polling site or waiting in lines.